To position or place something in a particular place or spot

 “In the colonies, the lay vestry emerged to help with the management of church resources and property.”

-(of cultural activities or products) Designed with the intention to suit the taste of the general public rather than specialists or intellectuals
+Designed to suit the general public rather than specialists or intellectuals

 Related Words and Phrases